The Intuition

 Related Patterns

-1D Dynamic Programming, Backtracking (Subsets/Permutations)
+1D Dynamic Programming, Backtracking (Subsets/Permutations), Knapsack DP

 Fast & Slow Pointers — O(n) time, O(1) space